patevs/old_blog/_posts/2018-02-26-eclipse-angularjs.md

 Using modules gives us a lot of advantages, such as:

 * Keeping our global namespace clean
-* Making tests easier to write and keeping them clean so as to more easily target isolated functionality
 * Making it easy to share code between applications
 * Allowing our app to load different parts of the code in any order
+* Making tests easier to write and keeping them clean so as to more easily target isolated functionality
-* The Angular module API allows us to declare a module using the angular.module() API method.s
+* The Angular module API allows us to declare a module using the angular.module() API methods

 When declaring a module, we need to pass two parameters to the method.
 The first is the name of the module we are creating.
 The second is the list of dependencies, otherwise known as injectables.